-Almost 1 in 2 Indigenous Australians experience social exclusion.
-In measuring social exclusion using the latest 2011 data we found that 48% experience social exclusion compared to 24% of all Australians.
+In measuring social exclusion using the latest 2014 data we found that almost 40% of Indigenous Australians experience social exclusion, compared to 22% of all Australians.

-In 2011, one in seven Indigenous Australians (14%) experience deep social exclusion.
+In 2014, one in six Indigenous Australians experience deep social exclusion.

 It is important to note that the data source for the social exclusion monitor, the Household, Income and Labour Dynamics in Australia (HILDA) Survey, does not include people living in sparsely populated or remote areas.